Wonderful Catalan Places nearby the French Borders

 Located in the middle along the border of Spain and France, this National Park covers today a territory of 156 km² and it is a protected area of the Pyrenees.
 Actually, the National Park represents the best example of Pyrenean nature.
 So, if you are a mountain lover you just can’t miss it!

 Back in 1918, when it was established the park only included the Ordesa valley.
-Today four valleys, Añisclo, Escueta, Ordesa and Picuaín, and a summit, Monte Perdido, are part of one of the most fascinating scenarios of the Catalan region.
-They also create the most diverse ecosystem where meadows, rivers, waterfalls, woods, glaciers, impressive gorges and everlasting snow create a natural paradise.
-But if all this is still not enough to win you over, then maybe the 380 km of hiking trails will probably do!
+Today four valleys, Añisclo, Escueta, Ordesa, and Picuaín, and a summit, Monte Perdido, are part of one of the most fascinating scenarios of the Catalan region.
+They also create the most diverse ecosystem where meadows, rivers, waterfalls, woods, glaciers, impressive gorges, and everlasting snow create a natural paradise.
+But if all this is still not enough to win you over, then maybe the 380 km of hiking trails will!

 Hike in the Ordesa y Monte Perdido National Park

-The most adventurous travellers will be delighted to learn all about this hiking paradise extending through some of the most wonderful Catalan places existing.
+The most adventurous travelers will be delighted to learn all about this hiking paradise extending through some of the most wonderful Catalan places existing.
 The 19 different routes differ in length and difficulty.